Find information and support to help you and your family cope with emotional wellbeing and mental health issues.

 Suffolk Children and Young People's Emotional Wellbeing Hub

-From 16th April 2018, the new Emotional Wellbeing Hub will replace the current NSFT (Norfolk & Suffolk NHS Foundation Trust) Access and Assessment Service for 0-25-year olds, providing a simple process for professionals, families and young people to make a referral or get advice about wellbeing and mental health services.
-Find out more and make a referral.
+The new Emotional Wellbeing Hub replaces the current NSFT (Norfolk & Suffolk NHS Foundation Trust) Access and Assessment Service for 0-25-year olds, providing a simple process for professionals, families and young people to make a referral or get advice about wellbeing and mental health services.
+Find out more

 Local Support Services: